 Venice has a multitude of options for eating.
 Each sestiere has its own meeting points and places to eat.
 In Venice, Italian cuisine, and more specifically Venetian cuisine, is a favourite.
 You can opt for a refined restaurant with a dress code, and spend an appropriate amount of money.
-You can choose a simple osteria, often family-run, serving traditional dishes.
+You can choose a simple osteria, often family-run, serving traditional rustic dishes made from fresh, seasonal ingredients.
 A trattoria is similar to an osteria.
+As Venice is surrounded by water, seafood restaurants are popular and offer fresh seafood and fish dishes.
 Some restaurants, trattorias and osterias offer take-away food.

 If you're short on time, there are plenty of pizzerias dotted around the city.
 In these small pizzerias you can buy slices of pizza and various drinks.
 If you prefer to enjoy a whole pizza with a beer, then visit one of the many pizzerias or trattorias in Venice.

 In case you don't want to eat Italian, you can always opt for ethnic restaurants, where you'll find many choices based on continents.
 If, on the other hand, you are a fast food chain type, Venice has little to offer.